xry111/gcc/gcc/config/loongarch/sync.md

 ;; Machine description for LoongArch atomic operations.
-;; Copyright (C) 2020-2021 Free Software Foundation, Inc.
+;; Copyright (C) 2021 Free Software Foundation, Inc.
+;; Contributed by Loongson Ltd.
-;; Based on LoongArch target for GNU compiler.
+;; Based on MIPS and RISC-V target for GNU compiler.

 ;; This file is part of GCC.